RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Features Checklist.md

 ## 1. Core Build Lifecycle

 ### Feature: MCP-Native Tool Orchestration - P0 [LLM_In_Progress]
-- **Description:** Enable The Brain to support three internal tool orchestration modes: classic (direct function call), MCP (Model Context Protocol), and both (parallel execution for A/B testing).
-Add a config flag or environment variable (`TOOL_ORCHESTRATION_MODE=classic|mcp|both`) to select the orchestration mode.
-Implement a unified orchestrator interface that routes all tool calls through a single class, dispatching to classic, MCP, or both modes as configured.
+- **Description:** Enable The Brain to support three internal tool orchestration modes: classic (direct function call), MCP (Model Context Protocol), and dual (parallel execution for A/B testing).
+Add a config flag or environment variable (`TOOL_ORCHESTRATION_MODE=classic|mcp|dual`) to select the orchestration mode.
+Implement a unified orchestrator interface that routes all tool calls through a single class, dispatching to classic, MCP, or dual modes as configured.
 In classic mode, use a static registry or service class for tool invocation (e.g., `classicToolRegistry['toolName'](params)`).
 In MCP mode, use an MCP client to discover and invoke tools dynamically.
-In both mode, run both in parallel, log execution times, outputs, and errors, and record which mode performed best for each request.
+In dual mode, run both in parallel, log execution times, outputs, and errors, and record which mode performed best for each request.
 Implement automatic fallback: if the selected mode fails, the orchestrator should fall back to the other mode and log the event.
 - **Done Criteria:**
-  - Config flag/env var switches between classic, MCP, and both modes.
+  - Config flag/env var switches between classic, MCP, and dual modes.
   - Unified orchestrator interface in place for all tool calls.
   - Classic mode uses static registry/service class pattern.
   - MCP mode discovers/invokes tools via MCP protocol.
-  - Both mode runs both implementations in parallel, logs results and performance.
+  - Dual mode runs both implementations in parallel, logs results and performance.
   - Fallback logic is implemented and logged.
   - Documentation is updated to reflect conventions and usage.

 ### Feature: API Endpoint for Build Initiation (`POST /builds`) - P0 [Done]